fiona-fe/EMA_Heat_Stress_ZH_BS/README.md

-### Code and data to run EMA simulations and visualisation for future heat stress in Zurich and Basel
+### Code to run EMA simulations and visualization for future heat stress indicators in Zurich and Basel

 - all data used for this study are publicly accessible via the Internet (CH2018 Project Team, 2018):